 Thinning, you can control the consistency, so you can even imitate watercolor with acrylics.
 Oil-based paint needs to be thinned with linseed oil or special thinners.

-Floetrol is a great product to thin latex and acrylic paint: 8 oz of Floetrol per 1 gallon of paint.
+Floetrol is a great product for thinning latex and acrylic paint: 8 oz of Floetrol per 1 gallon of paint.

 3 – Paint in thin layers

-Sometimes, beginners believe that a thick layer means darker and brighter color.
-With acrylics it is not always the case, as they dry darker.
+Sometimes, beginners believe that a thick layer means darker and brighter colors.
+With acrylics, it is not always the case, as they dry darker.

 4 – Try fluid acrylics